FAQ

 Does it cost anything?

 No. The program is completely free.
-We pay for travel, lodging, and food and living expenses.

 Do I need to book accommodation?